-The CYFD Statewide Licensing Department distributes a Disaster Planning Protocol for Licensed Child Care Centers to all licensed providers as a guideline to develop an individualized plan.
-CYFD licensing regulations include requirements for licensed providers to have an up to date emergency evacuation and a disaster preparedness plan, which shall include steps for evacuation, relocation and reunification with parents, and individual plans for children with special needs.
-The plans are approved annually by the CYFD Licensing Department.
-In addition, CYFD licensing regulations require child care providers to prepare a parent handbook to communicate emergency procedures, safety policies and disaster preparedness plans.
+The ECECD Regulatory Oversight Unit distributes a Disaster Planning Protocol for Licensed Child Care Centers to all licensed providers as a guideline to develop an individualized plan.
+ECECD licensing regulations include requirements for licensed providers to have an up-to-date emergency evacuation and a disaster preparedness plan, which shall include steps for evacuation, relocation and reunification with parents, and individual plans for children with special needs.
+The plans are approved annually by the ECECD Regulatory Oversight Unit.
+In addition, ECECD licensing regulations require child care providers to prepare a parent handbook to communicate emergency procedures, safety policies and disaster preparedness plans.
+Safety plans in response to public health emergencies will be considered part of the Disaster Preparedness Plan.

-The CYFD Disaster Planning Protocol for Licensed Child Care Centers, which is distributed to licensed and registered providers, includes a plan for evacuation, relocation, shelter-in-place/Lockdown and reunification with families, and accommodation of infants, toddlers and children with special needs.
+The ECECD Disaster Planning Protocol for Licensed Child Care Centers, which is distributed to licensed and registered providers, includes a plan for evacuation, relocation, shelter-in-place/Lockdown and reunification with families, and accommodation of infants, toddlers and children with special needs.
 Please see Section 7.

-4.2 Strategies to provide ongoing technical assistance, training, resources, and support to center-based and family child care providers to help them better prepare for emergencies and disasters
+4.2 Strategies to provide ongoing technical assistance, training, resources, and support to center-based and family child care providers to help them better prepare for emergencies and disasters hours per week will complete training regarding emergency preparedness and response planning for emergencies resulting from natural or man-caused disasters, within three months of their date of hire.

-As required by NMAC 8.16.2.23B(2)(b)(iv), All new educators regardless of the number of hours per week will complete training regarding emergency preparedness and response planning for emergencies resulting from natural or man-caused disasters, within three months of their date of hire.
+As required by NMAC 8.16.2.23 B (2) (b) (viii), All new educators regardless of the number of

-In addition, Ppursuant to 8.16.2.23B(2)(a)(iii), CYFD requires the directors of all licensed child facilities to develop and document an orientation and training plan for new staff members and volunteers, and to provide information on training opportunities.
+In addition, pursuant to NMAC 8.16.2.23B(2)(a) ECECD requires the directors of all licensed child facilities to develop and document an orientation and training plan for new staff members and volunteers, and to provide information on training opportunities.
 The provider/director will have on file a signed acknowledgment of completion of orientation by employees, volunteers and substitutes as well as the director.
 New staff members will participate in an orientation before working with children.
 Initial orientation will include training on the following:

 - Scope of services, activities, and the program offered by the center;

-- Emergency first aid procedures, recognition of childhood illness and indicators of child abuse:
+- Emergency first aid procedures, recognition of childhood illness and indicators of child abuse;

 - Fire prevention measures, emergency evacuation plans and disaster preparedness plans;

 - Review of licensing regulations;

 - Policies regarding guidance, child abuse reporting, and handling of complaints;

 - Review of written policies and procedures as defined in Subsection C of 8.16.2.22 NMAC;

-- Center/parental agreement;
+- Center/parental agreement

 - Sanitation procedure;

 - Written goals of the program;

 - Personnel handbook;

 - Parent handbook;

 - Names and ages of children;

 - Names of parents;

 - Tour of the facility; and

 - Introduction to other staff and parents.